BreezeChMS/mainsail-ui/README.md

 Create React App is used solely for the setup of Storybook.
 At compile time, CRA is not used and a custom webpack config is used.

+## Contributing

+Please see the wiki for valuable information on [Contributing](https://github.com/BreezeChMS/mainsail-ui/wiki/Contributing-to-Mainsail)

 ___
 ## Installing Locally For Development